faizan-khan-iit/Hashtag_Recommender/README.md

  - Contact us([see below](https://github.com/faizan-khan-iit/Hashtag_Recommender#contact-details)) with the features you would like to see in the project and are willing to contribute to.

 ### Requirements
-The basic requirements of the project are as follows (Note: The project was developed with the following specifictaions and may also work with earlier versions):
+The basic requirements of the project are as follows (Note: The project was developed with the following specifications and may also work with earlier versions):
  - Python v2.7
   - [twitter](https://pypi.python.org/pypi/twitter)
   - [HTMLParser](https://docs.python.org/2/library/htmlparser.html)